MicrosoftDocs/azure-media-services/media-services/latest/amp-captions-tutorial.md

 ## Create a transform

 Videos uploaded to an asset must be encoded in order for them to be streamed.
 Media Services provides built-in encoders.
-For this example, use either the *ContentAware* or *AdaptiveStreaming* encoder.
+For this example, use the *ContentAwareEncoding* encoder.

 [!INCLUDE [task-create-transform-portal](includes/task-create-transform-portal.md)]